-I’ve been dealing with a company for several years and at first they were alright, probably because I didn’t need as much back then and didn’t expect that much either, but over the years their service has declined and I can safely say that for about half of our relationship, I’ve wanted it to be over or change.
+I’ve dealt with a company for several years and at first, they were alright, probably because I didn’t need as much back then and didn’t expect that much either.
+Over the years, though, their service has declined, and I can safely say that for about half of our relationship, I’ve wanted it to be over or change.

 I’ve always had or should I say found a reason not to move on from the company.
-‘It’s not the right time’, ‘If I move it will be too much hassle’, ‘Something could go wrong with the transfer’, ‘Maybe they’re not that bad’, ‘Maybe it’s just what companies like this are like’ and yada yada yada.
-Despite my loyalty as a customer, this has not been met with increasing or at least steady service and in fact, they’ve been downright shady on occasion.
+‘It’s not the right time’; ‘If I move it will be too much hassle’; ‘Something could go wrong with the transfer’; ‘Maybe they’re not that bad’; ‘Maybe it’s just what companies like this are like’, and yada yada yada.
+Despite my loyalty as a customer, I haven’t received increasing (or at least steady) service.
+In fact, they’ve been downright shady on occasion!

-Our relationship worked OK when I had limited needs but that changed and it essentially boils down to us wanting different things.
+Our relationship worked okay when I had limited needs but that changed.
+It essentially boils down to us wanting different things.
+We’re incompatible.
 At that point, I should have left.
-Thank goodness that I no longer do this with my romantic relationships.
-At some point it’s time to see the gestures of goodwill, the promises, the excuses, the rationalisations, the make-up sex, the discussing to the nth degree, the willing, the waiting, the hoping, the stalling, the turning a blind eye and what not for what it is: delaying the inevitable.
+Thank goodness that I stopped overstaying my welcome in romantic relationships!
+I finally understood that, at some point, it’s time to see the gestures of goodwill, the promises, the excuses, the rationalisations, the make-up sex, the discussing to the nth degree, the willing, the waiting, the hoping, the stalling, the turning a blind eye and whatnot for what it is: delaying the inevitable.

-When you want to find a reason to stay, you’ll find one (or make one up).
+When you want to find a reason to stay in the wrong relationship, you’ll find one (or make one up).

-With relationships we can also argue that we may ‘get it wrong’ in the next relationship so it’s too much risk.
-It’s then, I’d rather avoid the uncertainty of getting back out there and the possibility of getting it ‘wrong’ with somebody else when I could just stay here with you where I know what’s up even if I don’t like it.
+With relationships, we can also argue that we might ‘get it wrong’ in the next relationship so it’s too much risk.
+It becomes, I’d rather avoid the uncertainty of getting back out there and the possibility of getting it ‘wrong’ with somebody else when I could just stay here with you where I know what’s up even if I don’t like it.

 We focus too much on the perceived exit cost and the hassle without enough attention to the cost of remaining.
-We treat uncertainty as a cost but certainty of what we’ve been dealing with, even if we choose to deny it or to bet on potential, is a cost too.
-It’s also safe to say that what we perceive as a cost can pave the way to opportunity – instead we limit our opportunity and frustrate ourselves and then bag and tag it as loyalty and love.
+We treat uncertainty as a cost, but the certainty of what we’ve been dealing with, even if we choose to deny it or to bet on potential, is a cost too.
+It’s also safe to say that what we perceive as a cost can pave the way to opportunity.
+Instead, we limit our opportunity and frustrate ourselves and then bag and tag it as ‘loyalty’ and ‘love’.